-To date, more than 2 million tests have been performed worldwide, using the Numares technology.
+To date, more than 3 million tests have been performed worldwide using Numares technology.

 * For Research Use only in the United States. numares’ products are not yet available for sale within the United States; they have not yet been approved or cleared by the U.S. Food and Drug Administration.